 Montuhotep ll, lll, lV, Amenemhat l, Senustret l,ll,lll, Sesostrisl, Amenemhat ll, Sesostris ll, lll, Amenemhat lll, lV, Hyksos Rulers,

 The Middle Kingdom saw the decline and eventual breakdown of central royal power and the growth of small kingdoms with their own private armies.
 Low Nile, bad harvests, foreign invasions, civil war and led to the collapse of the unifying central royal government.
 The country was split with northern Egypt ruled by HERACLEOPOLIS and southern Egypt formed its own independent monarchy at THEBES (LUXOR).
 Theban warlord MONTUHOTEP ll reunited the country when he defeated his northern neighbours.
-The largest new structure since the great pyramids era was built by Montuhotep ll in the form of a massive temple at DEIR AL-BAHRI.
+The largest new structure since the era of the great pyramids was built by Montuhotep ll in the form of a massive temple at DEIR AL-BAHRI (Hapshetsute).

-ABRAHAM made his mark around 2000 BC at the same time the Hebrews settled in the Nile delta.
-The MIDDLE KINGDOM ENDED around 1650 BC, when the HYKSOS (Mostly Palestinians absorbed into Egyptian society) took temporary control by slowly infiltrating government positions.
-The HYKSOS introduced the use of horses and chariots to the Egyptian culture.
+ABRAHAM from the Old Testament made his mark around 2000 BC at the same time the Hebrews settled in the Nile delta.
+Around 1650 BC the MIDDLE KINGDOM ENDED when the HYKSOS (Mostly Palestinians absorbed into Egyptian society) took temporary control by slowly infiltrating government positions.
+The Hyksos introduced the use of horses and chariots to the Egyptian culture.
 By 1550 BC the Theban warlords led by SEQENENTRE TAA ll and his sons KAMOSE and AHMOSE reunited the country once again and drove the Hyksos out.

 1550-1069 BC NEW KINGDOM